ARO Comments & the Activity Feed

 Filtering and Sorting the Activity Feed

-While working on an ARO, the Activity feed will keep a record of every change and update.
-Activity tracked in the feed includes the creation date, status changes (dismissed or resolved), mitigation step updates, help request comments, and internal notes.
-The Activity feed supports the following sort and filter capabilities:
+The Activity Feed keeps a record of all ARO activity: creation date, status changes (dismissed or resolved), mitigation step updates, help request comments, and internal notes.
+The feed can be organized based on the following:

 When an ARO is updated with new activity, users watching the ARO will receive a notification via SMS or email, depending on their profile settings.